lerenn/code-manager/docs/features/014-create-worktrees-for-workspaces.md

 Implement functionality to create Git worktrees for all repositories within a workspace.
 This feature will extend the existing workspace detection and validation capabilities to provide complete worktree management for multi-repository workspaces, allowing users to create worktrees across all repositories in a workspace simultaneously.

 ## Background
-The Git WorkTree Manager (wtm) currently supports worktree creation for single repositories and has comprehensive workspace detection and validation.
+The Code Manager (cm) currently supports worktree creation for single repositories and has comprehensive workspace detection and validation.
 However, the workspace mode currently only validates repositories without creating worktrees.
 This feature will complete the workspace functionality by implementing worktree creation across all repositories in a workspace, enabling developers to work on multiple branches simultaneously across all repositories in their workspace.

 ## Requirements